Corporate Governance Report

 4. Activities

-• In fiscal year 2022, the Committee meeting was held five (5) times, one (1) of which in writing, and deliberated matters concerning IR activities (dialogue with shareholders) in addition to the election of director candidates and compensation for directors.
+- In fiscal year 2023, the Committee meeting was held four (4) times, and deliberated matters concerning IR activities (dialogue with shareholders) in addition to the election of director candidates and compensation for directors.
 Attendance of each member at the Committee is as follows.

 The Company has designated all five (5) Outside Officers qualified to be Independent Officers as Independent Officers.